haradwaith03/haradwaith03/README.md

 🙋 I'm an engineer and technology enthusiast with +4 years’ experience in commercial projects in the field of industrial automation for Food & Beverage industry.

-💻 Self-learner and curious by nature, I’ve always been involved with different programming languages and challenges.
-After taking a Javascript workshop, I felt in love with the language and web development.

-🚀 Since then, I am searching for a career transition and developing my front-end skills by helping to improve user experience and performance.
+💻 Self-learner and curious by nature, I’ve always been involved with different programming languages and challenges: C, Java, Python..
+After taking a Javascript workshop, I felt in love with the language and web development. 🚀 Since then, I am searching for a career transition and developing my front-end skills.

 📫 If you have some tips about front-end career, I'd love to hear and learn!
 Let's connect!